 In short, air purifiers can detect air quality through built-in air purifier sensors that measure the number of harmful particles in the air.
 These sensors usually operate together with an infrared or laser beam.
 Particles that move through the beam and sensor absorb a small amount of light – this change is then registered by the sensor, giving you an air quality evaluation.

 Edenpure Oxileaf II Thunderstorm air purifier is just the perfect choice for indoor pollution

 Most air purifiers have a PM sensor that measures particulate matter, but some air purifiers also come with a gas sensor.
 High-end air purifiers usually have more advanced sensors that give more accurate air quality readings.
 The readings are then displayed on a screen or through led indicators, usually on a color scale.
 In most cases, red color indicates terrible air quality, and blue indicates good air quality.
 Air purifiers with air quality sensors may be a bit expensive, but they are worth it.

 Not all air purifiers come with a built-in air quality sensor tho.
+So try to buy anair purifier with sensor.
 But the ones that do can have more than one sensor, although this is primarily a feature of expensive air purifiers.
 Let’s dive a little deeper!

 Different types of air quality sensors that Detect Air quality